SUMMARY:

 The Procure-to-Pay process environment is becoming increasingly regulated:

-- Tightening of the compliance rules on payment deadlines (Duty to report, Name & Shame…)
+• Stricter compliance rules on payment deadlines (Duty to report, Name & Shame, etc.).

-- Accelerating changes to the legislative context on electronic invoicing (Reliable Audit Trail, Reliable Copy...)
+• Rapid changes in the legislative framework for electronic invoicing (Reliable Audit Trail, Reliable Copy, etc.).

-The first stage for compliance is therefore digitisation of Procure-to-Pay processes with a solution that is as open and adaptable as possible.
-It will secure payment deadlines through task automation and real-time management tools.
-It will help with the duty of vigilance and improved supplier knowledge (KYS) via collection of supplier documents and sharing in a reference system that is common to the purchasing and finance departments.
+The first step toward compliance is therefore the digitalization of Procure-to-Pay processes with a solution that is as open and adaptable as possible.
+This will secure payment deadlines through task automation and real-time management tools.
+It will also support the duty of vigilance and enhance supplier knowledge (KYS) by collecting supplier documents and sharing them in a centralized system accessible to both purchasing and finance departments.

-However, a real response to the challenge of compliance involves integrating fraud detection functions in the P2P chain as early as possible.
-Because fraud is in reality a form of non-compliance: how can the legal regulations be respected on the basis of fraudulent information?
+However, a true compliance strategy requires integrating fraud detection functions into the P2P chain as early as possible.
+Fraud, in reality, is a form of non-compliance: how can legal regulations be upheld when based on fraudulent information?

-In fact, automated validity and authenticity checks for all documents received (certifications, company registration details, IBAN, invoices…) are now essential in P2P solutions.
+As a result, automated validity and authenticity checks for all received documents (certifications, company registration details, IBAN, invoices, etc.) are now essential in P2P solutions.

 Discover our articles